-Associate Special Professional Faculty: Andrew Jorza; Sonja Mapes-Székelyhidi

-Program of Studies.
-Mathematics has had a profound effect upon civilization since ancient times, when the legend originally inscribed on the entrance to Plato's academy was "Let no one ignorant of geometry enter here."
-It was equally true during the medieval period, when arithmetic and geometry constituted two of the seven subjects considered essential for a liberal education.
-It has been said that the second most influential book in the span of Western civilization-after the Bible-is Euclid's Elements.
+Arthur Lim; Annette Pilkington Associate Professors of the Practice: Andrrei Jorza; Sonja Mapes-Székelyhidi Assistant Professors of the Practice: Brian Mulholland; Kathryn Mulholland that the second most influential book in the span of Western civilization-after the Bible-is Euclid's Elements.
 Although mathematics is usually associated with science and technology in the modern mind, it seems apparent from the writings of the great mathematicians of the 17th and 18th centuries that religious belief played a great role in their pursuit of mathematics.
 They saw the "system of the world" obeying mathematical laws and as a consequence felt impelled to study mathematics so as to better appreciate the world's Creator.